cmayer/MitoGeneExtractor/Amino-Acid-references-for-taxonomic-groups/Readme.md

   - If the ```--treat-references-as-individual``` command line option is specified, reads are assigned to all references.
   - If the ```--treat-references-as-individual``` command line option is not specified, reads are assigned to the reference for which the alignment score is highest.
 If the same best alignment score is obtained when aligning the read to multiple references, the read is added to all references.

-(2) allows multiple references to be specified for the same gene and reads are assigned to all references in regions that are identical, but they are assigned only to the best matching reference in regions the references differ.
+This approach allows multiple references to be specified for the same gene and reads are assigned to all references in regions in which the references are identical, but they are assigned only to the best matching reference in regions the references differ.